fullmetalbrackets/blog/src/content/blog/mounting-hard-drives-in-linux.md

 ---
-title: "Mounting (either internal or external) hard drives in Linux"
+title: 'Mounting (either internal or external) hard drives in Linux'
 description: "When using Linux headless, such as via SSH or with no desktop environment, accessing a newly installed hard drive (not just external USB drives, but additional internal HDDs too) is not obvious, and most people end up having to Google it.
 I know I did.
 So let's have a quick and dirty guide on how."
 pubDate: 2021-09-13
 updatedDate: 2024-02-03
-tags: ["linux", "command line"]
+tags: ['linux', 'command line']
 related1: formatting-on-linux
 related2: basic-linux-commands
 ---